 5. Rolson LED Lamp with Hook and Magnet

 While this is hardly the most sophisticated bivvy light in our guide, the price tag is what makes it so attractive.
-That and the 24 super-bright LEDs contained inside it for an adequate bivvy lighting solution when you are on a tight budget.
+That and the 24 super-bright LEDs contained inside it for an adequate bivvy lighting solution for anglers on a tight budget.
 We also think it’s worth pointing out that while we would not normally recommend such low priced items, especially when it’s something as crucial as a bivvy light, the fact it’s manufactured by Rolson Tools convinces us that it wouldn’t be throwing good money for bad investing in this.

 6. Trakker Nitelife Bivvy Light